hds-lab/d3tutorial/public/tutorials/cars.md

 ![Legend for car origin](resources/cars/origins_legend.png)

-We are going to use D3 to build this legend dynamically from some data, just like we are doing with our actual visualization.
+We are going to use D3 to build this legend dynamically, just like we are doing with our actual visualization.
+That means we are going to do *another* data join!

+<a class="btn btn-default jsbin-button" href="http://jsbin.com/xexezo/4/edit?js,output">Open in JS Bin</a>

 The data for the "legend visualization" will be the list of car origins (`['US', 'Japan', 'Europe']`), which we can obtain